Learn How to Keep Mosquitoes Away with These 10 Secrets

 Spray Hydrogen Peroxide

-Mix this common household staple with water—a mixture of 1/3 hydrogen peroxide, 2/3 water—and spray it over your patio and its perimeter, especially in places where guests will be sitting and eating.
+For DIY mosquito repellent, mix up a batch of 1/3 hydrogen peroxide and 2/3 water—and spray it over your patio and its perimeter, especially in places where guests will be sitting and eating.
 Opt for a 3% hydrogen peroxide to keep plants safe.
 Check out these other uses for hydrogen peroxide, too.